Dragon8029/100-days-of-code/Attempt4.md

 *Aug 19, 2018*

 Getting closer to finishing up the landing page project from @freeCodeCamp.
 This has been a good refresher on CSS as I hadn't used it for some time as I was focused on trying to learn JavaScript.

+---

+##A4D18:
+*Aug 20, 2018*

+Due to being on a houseboat and not having internet, I decided to read "Learn Enough Command Line to be Dangerous" as I have it saved on my computer.